 - to increase understanding of diverse textual choices, especially inside cultural studies

 - to address interdisciplinary audiences in a clear and attractive way

-The teachers in the workshop are prof. Jocelyn Guilbault (ethnomusicology, University of California, Berkeley, US), prof. Susanna Paasonen (media studies, University of Turku), university researcher Juhana Venäläinen (sociology of art, editor of Kulttuurintutkimus, UEF), Jaana Vuori (gender studies, UEF) and other UEF teachers.
-More information about the visiting teachers, who also will give keynote speeches during the conference, will be published on the conference website.
+The teachers in the workshop are prof. Jocelyne Guilbault (ethnomusicology, University of California, Berkeley, US), prof. Susanna Paasonen (media studies, University of Turku), university researcher Juhana Venäläinen (sociology of art, editor of Kulttuurintutkimus, UEF), Jaana Vuori (gender studies, UEF) and other UEF teachers.
+More information about the visiting teachers, who also will give keynote speeches during the conference, can be found here.

 SCE doctoral students can earn 2 credits from the course, e.g. under 2015241 Academic Professional Skills, in negotiation with their supervisors.
 To earn 2 credits, students must participate both in the lectures and in the closed workshop with one’s own text draft.
 The students outside of UEF will be given a certificate for participation.